Automorphism groups of $\mathbb{P}^1$-bundles over geometrically ruled surfaces: Introduction

 \section{Introduction}

 The classification of algebraic subgroups of the Cremona groups was initiated by the Italian school of Algebraic Geometry.
 In \cite{Enriques}, Enriques classified the maximal connected algebraic subgroups of $\Bir(\PP^2)$ over $\mathbb{C}$, showing that they are conjugate to either $\Aut(\PP^2) = \PGL_3(\mathbb{C})$ or to $\Autz(\FF_b)$ for $b\neq 1$, where $\FF_b$ denotes the $b$-th Hirzebruch surface.
 Later with Fano, they stated the classification of maximal connected algebraic subgroups of $\Bir(\PP^3)$ over $\mathbb{C}$; see \cite{EnriquesFano}.
 A proof of their classification for $\Bir(\PP^3)$ was provided by Umemura in \cite{Umemura80,Umemura82a,Umemura82b,Umemura85}, and recently recovered and generalized to any algebraically closed field of characteristic zero by Blanc-Fanelli-Terpereau in \cite{BFT,BFT2}.

 It follows from these classifications that $\Bir(\PP^2)$ and $\Bir(\PP^3)$ satisfy a remarkable property: every connected algebraic subgroup is contained in a maximal one.
 In higher dimensions, no complete classification is known.
-However, in the pioneering article \cite{Demazure}, which is considered the starting point of toric geometry, Demazure classified the algebraic subgroups of $\Bir(\PP^n)$ containing a torus of dimension $n$.
+However, in the pioneering article \cite{Demazure}, which is considered as the starting point of toric geometry, Demazure classified the algebraic subgroups of $\Bir(\PP^n)$ containing a torus of maximal rank.

 If $C$ is a smooth projective curve of genus $g(C)\geq 1$, the maximal connected algebraic subgroups of $\Bir(C\times \PP^1)$ are classified in \cite{Fong}.
 An unexpected phenomenon arises: there exist \emph{unbounded connected algebraic subgroups} in $\Bir(C\times \PP^1)$, meaning connected algebraic subgroups that are not contained in any maximal one.
 This result was later generalized in higher dimensions; see \cite{fosok}, and \cite{fanelli_floris_zimmermann,kollar2024} for the rational case.